kdshapiro10/kdshapiro10/README.md

 ###

-<p align="left">I am a Front-End Web Developer that provides inclusivity and equitability within digital platforms and experiences.</p>
+<p align="left">I am a Front-End Web Developer that provides inclusivity and equitability within digital platforms and experiences.
+I have 3+ years developing in Visual Studio Code using HTML5, CSS3, and have been working on developing my skills with JavaScript.
+Alongside my experience with Front-End Web Dev, I'm in the process of getting a Certification in User Experience Design.</p>

 ###